-Depending on the availability of faculty and facilities, the engineering departments may be able to admit a few outstanding students into their master's degree programs from outside The Cooper Union.
+Depending on the availability of faculty and facilities, the engineering departments will admit outstanding students into their master's degree programs from outside The Cooper Union.
 To be considered for admission, a student should have completed an engineering baccalaureate program that is accredited by the Accreditation Board for Engineering and Technology (ABET).
 Applicants must submit official transcripts.
 Graduates of foreign institutions whose native language is not English are required to submit scores of the Test of English as a Foreign Language (TOEFL).
 Admitted students may be required to take advanced engineering courses to make up any deficiencies in their preparation.
 Specific admission requirements may be waived upon recommendation of the faculty in the area of the student's major interest.